c4pt000/radiox-exchange-BTC-deposit/docs/autosetup-regtest-dao/README.md

 cd bisq
 ./alice
 ```
-4. Enter the amount of BTC in the `create_genesis.sh` script you want `Alice` to receive as BSQ.
+4. Enter the amount of RADC in the `create_genesis.sh` script you want `Alice` to receive as BSQ.
 Example output:
 ```
 user@host:~/bin/KanoczTomas/bisq/docs/autosetup-regtest-dao/bisq$ ./create_genesis.sh
 testing if bitcoind is running: bitcoind is running, all is ok!
 Please provide Alice's BSQ Address Bn2iUHwJQTreQaoajKwnT6h7pYF9nCWULJA
-How much BTC to turn to BSQ for Alice? (sum must be 2.5BTC) 1
+How much RADC to turn to BSQ for Alice? (sum must be 2.5RADC) 1
 Alice will receive 1000000.00 BSQ to Bn2iUHwJQTreQaoajKwnT6h7pYF9nCWULJA
 ```